Biographical Non-Fiction posted December 7, 2023 Chapters: ...16 17 -18- 19...

 I heard a toilet flush down the hallway.
 My heart picked up a beat.
 I knew it was Mr. D coming down to the table.

-I looked up at Mrs. D, she again waved her hand downward.
+I looked up at Mrs. D, she again waived her hand downward.

 I sat quietly.
-Mr. D came to the table and greeted his sons then looked down on me with his large, deep brown eyes.
+Mr. D came to the table and greeted his sons then looked down on me with his large, flat black eyes.

 "I'm berry sorry."
 He clasped his two hands together as if in prayer.

-I looked at him not knowing what to do, I just nodded at him.
+I looked at him, not knowing how to respond, I just nodded at him.

-Breakfast was held in mostly silence the tension not quite dissipated, I remained on yellow alert.
+Breakfast was held in an awkward silence, the tension barely disquised in phony smiles.
+I remained on yellow alert.

 I didn't wait for long....

 I had not yet learned that chaos followed me wherever I went.
 Like a magnet South to North.
-Or perhaps attaching a picture to your fridge using a magnet to hold it on.
+Any direction I went, so did it.

-I think back on those days, so many of those days when I didn't know any better.
-I didn't know if I was doing good or making yet another mistake.
+I wasn't sure if I was doing good or making yet another mistake.

 So I forged ahead regardless...with many bumps along the way....